McDermott Family album / Washington DC

 McDermott and Eames families – contributed by Alice McDermott, Washington DC.

 With a strange kind of symmetry, both sides of Alice McDermott’s family feature aunts who become mothers to their sisters’ children.

 On Alice’s mother’s side, her grandmother Katie Eames was born in Gortemone, Dromahair, Co.
 Leitrim in 1883, raised in Bundoran and emigrated to NY around 1905.
 She married Patrick Lynch of Kenmare, Co.
 Kerry.
 They had three daughters.
 Alice’s mother, Mildred, was their youngest – born in 1918.
-Her mother died when Mildred was only one-year old.
-So Mildred and her sisters were raised by her aunt, Mary Jane (Eames) Timoney, alongside Mary Jane’s own two daughters making a family of five girls growing up in Brooklyn.
+Her mother died when Mildred was only 3 months old.
+Mildred was raised by her aunt, Mary Jane (Eames) Timoney, alongside Mary Jane’s own three daughters and her son – making a family of five growing up in Brooklyn.
 Patrick remarried and died in 1934.